Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivating
 ============

 Deactivating the heater and shaker are done separately using the :py:meth:`~.HeaterShakerContext.deactivate_heater` and :py:meth:`~.HeaterShakerContext.deactivate_shaker` respectively.
-There is no method to deactivate both simultaneously, so call the two methods in sequence if you need to stop both heating and shaking.
+There is no method to deactivate both simultaneously.
+Call the two methods in sequence if you need to stop both heating and shaking.

 .. note::